December birthstone: Turquoise

 Leave a Reply

-November birthstone: TopazA topaz ring with white diamond inset into gold..A typical diamond ring that requires professional valuation.Why you should get a jewellery valuation
+November birthstone: TopazA topaz ring with white diamond inset into gold..A typical diamond ring that requires professional valuation.Why you should get a jewellery valuation, NZ

 GET IN TOUCH